Aliusmandar/thesis/README.md

-# thesis
-# Predictive Maintenance for Wind Turbines: RUL Prediction using Time-Series Models
+# Wind Turbine RUL Prediction with Machine Learning

 ![GitHub Banner](https://user-images.githubusercontent.com/3997099/121780442-799a0e80-cb3b-11eb-9880-a2f0412613b9.png) This project focuses on the predictive maintenance of wind turbines by estimating the Remaining Useful Life (RUL) of their components.
 The primary goal is to build and evaluate various time-series forecasting models to predict the degradation of a wind turbine's health over time, which is crucial for scheduling maintenance and preventing unexpected failures.